renode/renode-docs/source/advanced/execution-tracing.md

 Replace the `cpu` with the core name (from the `repl` file) that you want to analyse.
 ```

-The generated `trace.log` file can then be passed to the [Renode Cache Modelling script](https://github.com/renode/renode/tree/master/tools/guest_cache).
+The generated `trace.log` file can then be passed to the [Renode Cache Modelling Analyzer](https://github.com/renode/renode/tree/master/tools/guest_cache).
-Note that the dependencies listed in `requirements.txt` must be installed prior to running this script.
+Note that the dependencies listed in `requirements.txt` must be installed prior to running the analyzer.

-You can use the script with built-in presets:
+You can use the analyzer with built-in presets:

 ```sh
 ./renode_cache_interface.py trace.log presets 'fu740.u74'